Audiotraffic: History

 In 1998, Cry's first album was recorded and produced by Benjamin LeFevre, a music veteran who has worked with the likes of Pet Shop Boys, The Rolling Stones and Van Halen.
 Adrian and Don travelled to London to do a final mixing of their CD, spending just 11 days on recording and post production.
-Wade and Alex left the band due to personal reasons and were replaced by Woo Joo Lee and Masaki Heung respectively.
+Wade and Alex left the band for personal reasons and were replaced by Woo Joo Lee and Masaki Heung respectively.

 The band has since spent the last few years playing at various venues and events, appearing on television, film, radio, online and in print.
 One of the highlights of their career has been opening and supporting the British rock group Mansun on their 1999 tour of Hong Kong.
 The band was particularly grateful for the personal praise and encouragement that they received from Mansun following their performance.
 They have also opened for Rialto, Swedish group Prime STH, and Brett Anderson and Bernard Butler’s band The Tears.
 Now independent from Wings Music Entertainment and as of 2003 renamed 'Audiotraffic', the band continued on their path to bring their music to a larger audience.

 Audiotraffic actively contributed to the Hong Kong entertainments scene having co-written and performed on the soundtrack for the 2003 Eason Chan and Louis Koo film 'Naked Ambition', and appeared in Jackie Chan's 2004 film 'New Police Story'.
 They have been a popular act at the Rockit Hong Kong Music Festival in 2003 and 2004, sharing the main stage with artists such as The 5.6.7.8's (the band from the Tarantino film Kill Bill: Vol. 1), Aqualung, Electric Eel Shock, and The Cooper Temple Clause.
 In 2005 they were relegated to the Marquee Stage at the festival to make way for other local bands.